 2 California officers shot after confronting man with sword

-INGLEWOOD, Calif. – Two police officers and a suspect were shot Wednesday after law enforcement responded to reports of a man with a sword entering the Church of Scientology in Inglewood, California, authorities said.
+INGLEWOOD, Calif. – Two officers were wounded and a suspect was killed during a shootout after police responded Wednesday to reports of a man with a sword entering the Church of Scientology in Inglewood, California, authorities said.

-The suspect was shot in the head and was not expected to survive, said Lt.
-Neal Cochran of the Inglewood Police Department.
+The suspect was shot in the head and died at a hospital, Inglewood police Lt.
+Oscar Mejia told reporters at the scene.
+He was not immediately identified.

-A shootout erupted Wednesday afternoon after officers approached the man, who was wearing a hooded sweat shirt and wielding the sword, Cochran said.
+Gunfire erupted around 3:30 p.m. inside the front entrance of the church after police approached the man, who was wearing a hooded sweat shirt and wielding the sword, officials said.

-One officer was struck in a hand and the other was hit in an arm, officials said.
-They were hospitalized with non-life-threatening injuries.
+One officer was struck in a hand, and the other was hit in an arm, officials said.
+They were hospitalized in good condition with non-life-threatening injuries, police Chief Mark Fronterotta said.
+Both officers are in their late 20s, the chief said.

-The suspect was taken by ambulance to a hospital in grave condition.

 Officials didn't say who fired first or whether a gun was recovered from the suspect.

-Inglewood is a city of about 100,000 residents in Los Angeles County.
+Inglewood is a city of about 100,000 residents about 10 miles (16 kilometers) southwest of downtown Los Angeles.